 About This Project

-A national network of experts developed a series of conceptual “state-and-transition” models to describe succession and disturbance dynamics for each type.
+The NatureServe terrestrial ecological systems classification, US National Vegetation Classification, and NatureServe staff expertise on vegetation, form the foundation for this effort.
+The vegetation types from these classifications are the assessment units for LANDFIRE.
+A national network of experts developed a series of conceptual “state-and-transition” models to describe succession and disturbance dynamics for each ecological system type.
 LANDFIRE then produces nationally standardized maps of vegetation type, vegetation structure, and wildfire fuel conditions.
 LANDFIRE also maintains data sets on current conditions, described in terms of “fire regime departure.”
 Departure is expressed by vegetation structural stages and their relative proportions in a given area.
 Alterations to expected fire regime (e.g., frequency, return interval, intensity), often resulting from land use practices over decades, results in measureable differences in vegetation successional and structural stages (e.g., tree density increasing with decades of wildfire suppression), and signaling “departure.”
 Highly departed conditions correlate with increasing risk of catastrophic wildfire and a loss of quality habitat conditions for biodiversity.

-LANDFIRE created and currently updates 30-meter raster data describing vegetation, major disturbances, and fire/fuel characteristics for the United States.
-It is the first midlevel-resolution national mapping program providing geospatial products to support natural resource management and fire/fuel planning.
+LANDFIRE created and currently updates 30-meter raster data describing current location of vegetation types, major disturbances, and fire/fuel characteristics for the United States.
+It is the primary national map program providing moderate-to-high resolution geospatial products to support natural resource management and fire/fuel planning.

 Additional LANDFIRE data are also available including: